dhcsousa/pl8catch/README.md

 ## Docker / Container Image

 You can build and run the backend inside a container.
-The `Dockerfile` uses a multi-stage build (builder → weights fetch → runtime) on top of the `astral/uv` Python 3.12 base, installs only runtime dependencies in the final image, downloads YOLO + license plate weights from remote sources (Hugging Face + Ultralytics assets), and launches `uvicorn` on port 8000.
+The `Dockerfile` uses a multi-stage build process to ensure a lightweight final image.
+It now builds only application code & dependencies (no baked model weights) on top of the `astral/uv` Python 3.12 base.
+At container startup the application will:

+1. Ensure a writable model directory (default: `/app/models`).
+2. Check for presence of required weight files.
+3. Download each missing weight from its configured URL (with basic size logging) before loading into memory.

+This reduces image size, speeds up CI builds (no large binary layers), and allows hot‑swapping model versions via startup configurable variables without rebuilding the image.

 ### Published Image